2017–18 NCAA Division I men's basketball corruption scandal: Louisville

 As a result of the scandal, on September 27, 2017, Louisville placed Pitino on unpaid administrative leave and athletic director Tom Jurich on paid administrative leave.
 Bowen was suspended from the team and withheld from all team activities.
 In addition, two five-star high school recruits who had verbally committed to join the Louisville program in 2018–19, Anfernee Simons and Courtney Ramey, rescinded their commitments and reopened their recruitment.
-Simons would try his luck with entering the 2018 NBA Draft as a high school postgraduate.
+Simons would try his luck with entering the 2018 NBA draft as a high school postgraduate.
 The Cardinals lost a third recruit on October 4 when David Johnson, a guard from the local Trinity High School who was rated as a top-50 prospect in the recruiting class of 2019 and had verbally committed to Louisville, rescinded his commitment (Johnson would re-commit to Louisville a year later).
 Two other five-star prospects for 2018 who had placed Louisville within their final choices, Moses Brown and Romeo Langford removed the Cardinals from their lists in the wake of the scandal.

 On October 6 the University of Louisville placed associate head coach Kenny Johnson and assistant coach Jordan Fair on paid administrative leave, and Fair would be fired by Louisville on October 11.

 The Louisville athletics board officially voted to fire Pitino on October 16.
 Two days later, the university's board of trustees voted 10–3 to fire Jurich with cause.

 On November 8, the Southern District unsealed a new set of indictments against eight of the 10 individuals initially charged.
 On the same day, NBC News reported that these new documents directly linked Pitino to the alleged scheme to pay Bowen's family.
 The documents allege that Pitino met in July 2017 with Christian Dawkins, an agent who was formally indicted in both September and November.
 During that meeting, Dawkins was said to have asked Pitino to call Gatto and request the $100,000 payment to Bowen's family, and Pitino reportedly agreed to make the call to Gatto.
 The FBI revealed that phone records indicated that Pitino called Gatto three times before Bowen committed to Louisville.

 The April 2018 indictments specifically charge Dawkins and Adidas consultant Merl Code with conspiring with Gatto to commit wire fraud and pay the aforementioned $100,000 to Bowen's family.

-On May 18, 2018 the board of trustees agreed to a $4.5 million settlement with Jurich that cleared him of any wrong doing and phrased his termination as "retirement".
+On May 18, 2018, the board of trustees agreed to a $4.5 million settlement with Jurich that cleared him of any wrongdoing and phrased his termination as "retirement".